bunnicash/archinstall/README.md

 - [x] PulseAudio installation as well as a large selection of DE/WM-specific and mainsteam-standard apps
 - [x] Memlock management for emulation, installation of both virt-manager (kvm/qemu/libvirt) and virtualbox
 - [x] Program group management, ability to have additional programs installed from user input
-- [x] Colorful and easy to understand user prompts
 - [x] And more... <br><br>

 ### FAQ: